gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

 ## Table View

 **Table View**, with the Details layout, is the default view for search results.
-It displays each item in a separate row, showing a thumbnail image and many of the item's metadata fields.
+This view displays each item in a separate row, showing a thumbnail image and many of the item's metadata fields.
 In the **_Description_** field, keywords in the metadata that match the search keywords are highlighted in blue.
 In the example below, the search keywords were `waldron bates`.

 ![Viewing search results in Detail layout](viewing-search-results-3.jpg)

-If an item in the search results has a PDF file attached to it, the PDF file name appears under `File Attachment`.
+If an item in the search results has a PDF file attached to it, the PDF file name appears in the `File Attachment` field.
 You can click the file name link to immediately open the PDF.
-Keyword hits within the PDF text are highlighted in blue.
+Keyword matches within the PDF text are highlighted in blue.
 In the example above, that last item has a PDF file attachment named `ANP Pathmakers.pdf`.

 #### Compact Table View layouts